Filters ...

 Maths students

-Functional Skills Maths is all about problem solving, where questions are set in a contextual situation.
+Functional Skills Maths is about problem solving, where questions are set in a contextual situation.
 Students are then required to decide what mathematical skills are required to progress.
+This will require students to develop their numeracy skills, being able to understand what information is necessary from that which is being give to them.

 Level 2